efchatz/pandora/README.md

 It is sufficient to mention that since user behavior is to open such tools and leave them be, it would provide an additional attack vector for lateral movement.
 Another keypoint is that most of these tools will automatically be locked when the user is completely idle.
 This means that even if the app or browser plugin is idle and the user is using their host for other activities, these apps will not be locked.
 Also, in some cases, it is possible to completely avoid user interaction.
 For instance, some browser plugins remain unlocked for some time.
 As a result, it is possible to start this process from cmd, without needing the user and extract the credentials.
 Check Avira's video example to understand this process.

 It should be noted that there were some cases like KeePass and StickyPassword, in which no credentials were found to be cleartext within the memory.
 Also, in some cases like Kaspersky, I was unable to identify a pattern to draw the credentials from the memory, while they were stored in plaintext.

+We are working on releasing an academic paper that will describe the experiments and any other relevant details.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>